mishasaggi/job-search-site/README.md

 # job-search-site
-A MEAN stack job search engine that it built on Indeed's jobs API.
+A MEAN stack job search engine powered by Indeed's Jobs API.

 The user can search for jobs by providing keywords of job description/title and/ or location zipcode.